dmlarionov/RabbitMQ.TraceableMessaging-example1/README.md

 8. Stop docker-compose (`Ctrl` + `C` in its terminal window).
 9. Wait five minutes then scrutinize results in Application Insights instance at Azure portal.

-// FIXME: ensure that `apigw` run on http://localhost:59023.

 ## Approach 3 (Visual Studio)

 1. Start RabbitMQ: